Appropriation Bill No 1 2016-17: Liberal Spending

 Labor was also able to ensure affordable access to dental care for children, by protecting Child Dental Benefits Schedule.
 That is such an important scheme, with many health officials, and also experts around the world and in our country, saying that your health begins with your mouth.
 Looking after your teeth, and particularly the teeth of children, is something I believe is vitally important.
 I am proud of our work on that.

-Labor has a sensible and fair alternative to the coalition's superannuation package which will deliver $1.5 billion more to the budget.
+Labor's amendments delivered 8 billion in budget improvements over the forward estimates, and more than 1.5 billion more to the budget.
 The government can easily resolve its superannuation shambles by working with Labor on a better, fairer proposal.
 This is what hardworking Australians who have done as governments have implored them to do and saved for their retirement want the government to do.

-This budget continues to give wealthy individuals earning more than $180,000 a cut to their marginal tax rate.
+But, most of all, the government can work with us to make savings to the budget without delivering a tax cut to big business.
+You see, despite all the hard work by Labor-despite the sensible and fair amendments we were able to achieve-this budget continues to benefit the most wealthy at the expense of the poor.
+And Labor cannot quietly stand by and watch that happen.
+This budget continues to give the biggest of businesses a 180,000 a cut to their marginal tax rate.
 The top three per cent of income earners should not be receiving a tax cut from July next year if the bottom 75 per cent will miss out.
 It is the bottom 75 per cent who need our help, not the top three!
 How can we ask the poorest of Australians to sit back and watch the rich get richer?
 Of course we cannot, and Labor will not.
-In my electorate—where, as I told the House in my first speech yesterday, we have the triple whammy of low incomes, high unemployment and an ageing population—how can we expect people to sit back and watch the wealthiest three per cent of Australians get a windfall when the poorest 75 per cent miss out?
+In my electorate-where, as I told the House in my first speech yesterday, we have the triple whammy of low incomes, high unemployment and an ageing population-how can we expect people to sit back and watch the wealthiest three per cent of Australians get a windfall when the poorest 75 per cent miss out?
 Of course we cannot, and we will not.

 The Turnbull government is not a government that believes in fairness.
 Labor does believe in fairness.
 And the Turnbull government is a government that prioritises the wealthy over the poor.
 Labor will never do that.
 While we have said we will not block supply, we will continue to argue for fairness alongside fiscal responsibility.
 The Australian people demand no less.
 The people of my electorate, Paterson, in the hardworking Hunter Valley, demand no less.

-The Turnbull government, like the Abbott government, continues to tell us that $100,000 university degrees are acceptable.
+The Turnbull government continues to include the same unfair measures that the Abbott government tried and failed to get passed in this parliament.
+The Turnbull government, like the Abbott government, continues to try to cut 100,000 university degrees are acceptable.
 University students in Paterson would not agree.
 They come from hardworking families who make incredible sacrifices for these young people to achieve their full potential.
 The people of Paterson want their children to go to university, but at what cost?
 One hundred thousand dollars?
 How can that be acceptable?
 It is not acceptable to Labor.

 The Turnbull government, like the Abbott government, wants to increase the cost of medicines for everyone by increasing the co-payments as part of the Pharmaceutical Benefits Scheme.
 The people of Paterson cannot afford to pay more for essential medicines, and nor should they have to-nor should any Australians.
 The Turnbull government, like the Abbott government, dares to call parents rorters and double dippers through changes to the Paid Parental Leave scheme.
 The people of Paterson, the parents of Paterson, are not rorters and double dippers; they are hardworking people trying their best to work and raise families and strike some balance between the two.
 They deserve the respect of the government, not the derision of the government.